 I used the same dry brush technique with the color Creme Brulee by Country Chic Paint.
 Those of you who have been following me know that I'm on a mission to use up all the paint in the workshop before purchasing any new cans.

 But of course, I couldn't stop there.
-Because the plan is to use this Antique Wash Stand as a coffee station in our dining room, I pulled out my Homestead Coffee Stencil (not an affiliate link) from Funky Junk Interiors.
+Because the plan is to use this Antique Wash Stand as a coffee station in our dining room, I pulled out my Homestead Coffee Stencil.

 Earlier this week I shared a Coffee Tray Makeover where I used this same stencil but instead of paint, I stenciled with stain.
 I did it again with the washstand...

-And I used my Hot Cocoa stencil (not an affiliate link) also by Funky Junk Interiors inside the drawer.
+And I used my favorite hot cocoa stencil inside the drawer.
 Check out those lovely dovetail joints too while you're at it.

 But the front of the door got jealous and wanted to be stenciled too...